Syrian Economic and Cultural Capacity:

-In the chart below, 8 dimensions of Syria’s capacity to adapt to threats and opportunities are shown, from left (“Economy”) to right (“Religion”).
+In the chart below, 8 dimensions of Syria’s economic and cultural capacity are shown, from left (“Economy”) to right (“Religion”).
 Taken together, the 8 dimensions of the x-axis offer a comprehensive, holistic view of Syria’s capacity to govern itself.

 Technological Innovation is important because it reveals the capacity of the country to solve physical problems.
 The greater the capacity of Syria's capacity for technological innovation enables the more effectively the country will respond to existential threats.